 The Fusion Of The Past and Present:

-From 1972 to 2006 I used the human form exclusively in my paintings and drawings.
+From 1972 to 2006 I used the human form exclusively as subject matter in my paintings and drawings.
 In 2006 with the addition of horses in my life they became not only practical as models in their availability but soon, seeing them as sentient beings, the human was abandoned in their favor.
 Upon retirement as an art professor my art now has a new ‘sound’.
 I believe it is raw, a bit like riffing in jazz or trying to tell someone your most recent dream.
 Parts may not make sense initially but a map to interpretation can be found.
 Most recently I have studied my past paintings and drawings of the human form and find newness in them.
-I begin by partially covering with Gesso or random marks followed by incorporating bringing the horse as it relates to the remainder of the figure and the expressive content of the piece.
+I begin by partially covering them with Gesso or random marks followed by incorporating the horse as it relates to the remainder of the visible figure and the expressive content of the piece.
 Mark making is vital in that marks are illustrative of my random thoughts.
-Residual marks from an eraser or those that show searching for placement or compositional struggle remain and art not cleaned up.
+Residual marks from an eraser or those that show searching for placement or compositional struggle remain and are not cleaned up.
 They are as much a part of me as the original thought behind the art.
 I find the commonalities of human and horse to be many.
 Combining the horse and figure has led to a deeper and more satisfying manner of communication.
 Hence the result is the fusion of a past and present.
-Completed initially in the 90’s and recompleted around 25 years later.
+Works initially completed in the 90’s are recompleted around 25 years later.
 Below is an example of one of these drawings.
-Recently I was talking to a friend about the animals we have loved and lost in our lives.
-She used the phrase “It is like they are absorbed by the light”.
+I was talking recently to a friend about the animals we have loved and lost in our lives.
+She used the phrase, “It is like they are absorbed by the light”.
 That phrase caught my imagination and resulted in the drawing you see below.
-The figures were from a 1994 drawing and the horses completed in 2019.
+The figures are from a 1994 drawing and the horses 2019.
 The title is Being Absorbed By The Light and was completed after the death of my horse Lady.

-I once told a friend that I believe all creative endeavors are self-portraits.
-They are snapshots of a person’s mind.
-If one accepts that as true isn’t the interpretation of the creation a self-portrait as well?
-The resulting art is enigmatic and expressive while paying attention to anatomical correctness.
+The creative approach results in art that is enigmatic and expressive while paying attention to anatomical correctness.
 By keeping an open mind, I do not force technique or content and give priority and trust to the unconscious to reveal the expressive content of each painting or drawing.